-Dinner money is £2.60 per dinner.
-It is BANES policy for dinners to be paid in advance.
+Dinner money is £2.73 per dinner.
+It is Zest Catering policy for dinners to be paid in advance.

 Dinner money payments should be made via our communications platform MCAS (My Child at School), through the website or the app.
 This allows full management of your child's dinner money account.
-Please see the letter for full details of the School Gateway payment system and how to use it.

 Free school meals

-If you think you might be entitled to Free School Meals you can check the full information on the B&NES website: www.bathnes.gov.uk/services/schools-colleges-and-learning/school-meals-and-catering/free-school-meals.
+If you think you might be entitled to Free School Meals you can check the full information on the B&NES website: https://beta.bathnes.gov.uk/apply-free-school-meals.
 This includes details of how to apply.

 Uniform guidance and ordering links